 The Board will carry out its mission by engaging and partnering with public and private institutions to develop programs and projects that will effectuate a vibrant and sustainable community and health sciences corridor anchored by Rutgers University – Camden, Cooper Medical School of Rowan University, Cooper University Health Care, Cooper – MD Anderson Cancer Center, Coriell Institute for Medical Research, and Camden County College.

-As the southernmost campus of Rutgers, New Jersey’s flagship public research university, Rutgers University–Camden enrolls more than 6,400 students in 36 undergraduate and 28 graduate programs, including three doctoral programs and South Jersey’s only law school.
-Rutgers–Camden faculty are respected internationally for their significant contributions to the advancement of knowledge across many disciplines.
-Faculty consistently command funding from such federal agencies as the National Institute of Health, the National Science Foundation, and more.
-During the past three years, two Rutgers–Camden faculty members were named MacArthur Fellows, the highly coveted “Genius Grant” honor.
-Known as a rapidly emerging national model for the civically engaged urban university, the 40-acre campus is located in the heart of the University District at the Camden Waterfront.
+As the southernmost campus of Rutgers, New Jersey’s flagship public research university, Rutgers University–Camden enrolls approximately 7,000 students in 38 undergraduate and 29 graduate programs, including four doctoral programs and South Jersey’s only law school.
+Rutgers University–Camden faculty are respected internationally for their significant contributions to the advancement of knowledge across many disciplines.
+A Carnegie R2 research institution, Rutgers University–Camden regularly receive grants from such leading funders as the National Institutes of Health, the National Science Foundation, the National Endowment for the Humanities, the National Endowment for the Arts, the U.S. Department of Energy, the Robert Wood Johnson Foundation, the Knight Foundation, and the U.S. Army Research Office.
+Their books are published by top trade and scholarly presses, and they publish in and edit top scholarly journals.
+They are fellows of the American Association for the Advancement of Science (AAAS) and the American Academy of Nursing.
+Undergraduate and graduate students alike engage in this transformative research.
+Known as a rapidly emerging national model for the civically engaged urban university, Rutgers University–Camden is located in the heart of the University District at the Camden Waterfront.